RobDolin/Data/get-involved.md

 Use this tool to find your legislative district: [http://app.leg.wa.gov/districtfinder/](http://app.leg.wa.gov/districtfinder/)

-Connect with your local Democratic organization via these links: https://washdems-public.github.io/Data/orgs.html
+Connect with your local Democratic organizations: https://washdems-public.github.io/Data/orgs.html

 ### 1.2 Subscribe

-Subscribe to the group's email, Facebook, Twitter, etc. so you can find out about upcoming activities.
+Subscribe to the group's email list, Facebook, Twitter, etc. so you can find out about upcoming activities.

 ### 1.3 Volunteer